tikatuwq/tikatuwq/README.md

 ## 🆕 News

+### 🆕 What's new in v0.8.2

+- CRAN maintenance: Fixed example in `plot_map()` to use internal dataset `wq_demo` instead of external file reference.
+All examples and tests now comply with CRAN policies.

 ### 🆕 What's new in v0.8.1

 - Internal adjustments to ensure full compliance with CRAN policies regarding file system access.